David-Villerot/David-Villerot/README.md

 - 👋 Hi, I’m @David-Villerot
-- 👀 I’m interested in Data Analysis, Power BI, Power Query, and SQL
+- 👀 I’m interested in Data Analysis, SQL, AWS, etc.
-- 🌱 I’m currently learning Data Analysis Basics
+- 🌱 I’m currently in my second year of self-study to become a Data Analyst
 - 💞️ I’m looking to collaborate on Data Analysis Projects and start a career as a Data Analyst
-- 📫 How to reach　me: Messaging me on Github!
+- 📫 How to reach　me: Message me on GitHub or LinkedIn
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm currently an ALT in Japan who is interested in Data Analysis.